magnunscheffer/veeam/linux-reip/README.md

   - $rep_sufix  = Suffix used in replica jobs, _Example:  "\_replica"_
   - $LogPath = This script generate a log for troubleshooting, so set the path for this log, _Example: "C:\logs\"._

-## Associate this script "reip.ps1" with yours Failover Plans (Post Failover Script) :
+## Associating this script "reip.ps1" with yours Failover Plans (Post Failover Script):

 _Explanation: The script will automatically discover the Failover Plan and VMs associated with this FP, if there are Windows VMs they will be ignored (because it is natively supported by Veeam)._